Erasmus+ is Europe’s most extensive exchange programme for university students.

 The exchange destinations are primarily meant for studies of the study field in the exchange agreement.
 Target universities have limitations on whether an applicant can study a discipline, which they have not previously studied.
 For example faculties of law and medicine do not accept students of other disciplines.

-Brexit and Erasmus exchanges in the UK
+Erasmus exchanges in the UK

 Applying for an Erasmus exchange